Operational Plan 2022 - 2023

 Our purpose

-Safe Work Australia has an important national role to achieve significant and continual reductions in the incidence of work-related death, injury and illness and to improve outcomes for injured workers and their employers.
-It is a tripartite forum representing the interests of the Commonwealth, states and territories, as well as workers and employers in Australia to:
+Safe Work Australia has an important national role to achieve significant and continuous reductions in the incidence of work-related death, injury and illness and to improve outcomes for injured workers and their employers.

 • collaborate on national work health and safety (WHS) and workers’ compensation policy matters